 Table of Content:

-- It decontaminates the periodontal pockets by killing disease causing bacteria which reside there
+- Deep cleaning – Lasers decontaminate deep periodontal pockets by killing disease causing bacteria that reside there

-Keep in mind, laser treatment is easier and more forgiving than using a scalpel or drill.
-Nevertheless, there is some level of discomfort associated with laser therapy.
+Laser is less painful and more forgiving than using a scalpel or drill.
+Nevertheless, there still is some level of discomfort associated with laser therapy.
 Here are some things to watch out for in the next few days following your laser treatment:

 - No smoking for at least 6 hours after laser treatment.

-- Expect the treated area to be sore and tender for about 3 to 7 days afterwards.
-If needed, take analgesics like Advil, Motrin or Tylenol every 4 to 6 hours to help with the pain and discomfort.
+- Expect the treated area to be sore and tender for about 2 to 7 days afterward.
+If needed, take analgesics like Advil, Motrin or Tylenol every 4 to 6 hours to reduce pain and discomfort.

 - The laser treated area may bleed and remain tender when you clean it.
-This is normal and should subside within 7 days.
-If the area is extremely sore during cleaning you can apply Orajel prior to your cleaning routine.
+This is normal and should subside within a week.
+If the area is extremely sore, apply Orajel.

-- The successful outcome of gum disease laser therapy is dependent upon thorough daily removal of bacteria which cause the disease.
-Continue brushing and flossing your other teeth as you normally would during the healing process.
+- The successful outcome of laser therapy is dependent upon thorough removal of bacteria.
+Continue brushing and flossing your teeth as you normally would during the healing process, unless instructed otherwise.

-- It is normal to experience hot, cold, or sweet sensitivity immediately after treatment.
-This is because your tissues shrink following gum surgery and your root surfaces become exposed.
-If this happens, try using a fluoride or desensitizing toothpaste during the healing process.
-If sensitivity persists or gets worse, please call us for an appointment to have it further evaluated.
+- It’s normal to experience minor hot, cold, or sweet sensitivity after treatment.
+This is because your tissue shrinks following gum surgery and your root surfaces become exposed.
+If this happens, try using a fluoride or desensitizing toothpaste throughout the healing process.
+If sensitivity persists or worsens, call your dentist to have it further evaluated.

 - You may notice for the first 3 to 4 days that the treated area will be sensitive to hot, spicy and acidic foods.
-This doesn’t mean you can’t have these foods, just be careful when consuming them.
+This doesn’t mean you can’t have these foods, just be a bit more careful.

-If you have any more questions about your laser treatment, please call our office at (949) 481-2540.
-We will be happy to answer your questions and assist you whenever required.
+If you have any more questions about your laser treatment, please call your dentist.